LarsGab/TSEBRA/README.md

 ## Example
 A small example is located at ```example/```.
 Run ```./example/run_prevco_example.sh``` to execute the example and to check if TSEBRA runs properly.

+## Other scripts in the TSEBRA repository

-## Renaming the transcripts from the TSEBRA output
+### Renaming transcripts from a TSEBRA output
 The IDs of the transcripts and genes in the TSEBRA output can be renamed such that the gene and transcript ID match.
 Genes and transcript are numbered consecutively and for example, the second transcript of gene "g12" has the ID "g12.t2".
 If a prefix is set then it will be added before all IDs, for example, the transcript ID is "dmel_g12.t2" if the prefix is set to "dmel".